chandler767/PubNub-UV-Index-Monitor/README.md

 ```
 http://arduino.esp8266.com/stable/package_esp8266com_index.json
 ```
 4. Navigate to the Board Manager by going to Tools > Boards > Boards Manager.
-There should be a couple new entries in addition to the standard Arduino boards.
-Search for esp8266.
+Search for ESP8266.
 Click on that entry, then select Install.
 5. Connect your ESP8266 Development board and select it by going to Tools > Boards menu.
+You may need to select the correct port.
 6. Verify that everything works by uploading the blink sketch.
 7. Install the PubNub Arduino SDK by going to Sketch > Include Library > Manage Libraries.
 Search for PubNub.
-Click on that entry, then select Install
+Click on that entry, then select Install.
+#### UV Index Sensor
+The UV index sensor reads the current UV index levels one per minute and publishes the values to PubNub when the value changes and at least once every 10 minutes.

+1. Connect the positive pin of the UV sensor to a 3.3v pin on your development board and connect the ground pin of the UV sensor to a ground pin on your development board.
+Connect the output of the UV sensor to the analog input on your development board (A0).
+2. Test the sensor by going to File > Examples > 01.Basics > AnalogReadSerial.
+Upload the sketch and check the Serial Monitor for values.
+3. Open sensor/sensor.ino in Arduino.
+4. Replace "Sensor Network" and "sens0rpassw0rd" with the SSID and password for your WiFi network.
+5. Get your unique PubNub keys in the [PubNub Developer Portal](https://admin.pubnub.com/).
+If you don't have a PubNub account, you can [sign up for a PubNub account](https://dashboard.pubnub.com/signup) for free.
+Replace "pub-key" and "sub-key" with your keys.
+6. Upload the sketch.
+You can use the Serial Monitor to verify you're able to connect to WiFi and publish your sensor readings to PubNub.
+7. Verify the sensor readings are making it to PubNub by going to your [PubNub Developer Portal](https://admin.pubnub.com/), select the keys your created previously, and create a client in the Debug Console.
+Set the 'Default Channel' to 'uvindex' and leave the other fields blank.
+Click 'ADD CLIENT'.
+You should see a message with the current UV index within 10 minutes or if the sensor reading changes.
+You can also reset the development board to force it to resend the current UV index value.

 More coming soon.